Team Services | TFS 2017 | TFS 2015 | TFS 2013

 - Bulk modify links using Excel

 For customization options, see these topics:

 If you connect to an on-premises TFS, you can create custom link types; export and import definitions of link types; and delete, activate, deactivate, and reactivate types of links.
-You can also edit the FORM section of the work item type.
 See the following topics: